 — ensure that a use of a construct having undefined behaviour does not operate within the domain in which the behaviour is undefined;

-NOTE 1 When it is not possible to completely verify the domain of operation during translation, runtime checks as appropriate can be used..
+NOTE 1 When it is not possible to completely verify the domain of operation during translation, runtime checks as appropriate can be used.

-NOTE 2 The items on this list can be classified by the extent to which the behaviour is likely to have some critical impact on the external behaviour of a program (the criticality can vary between different implementations, for example, whether conversion between object and function pointers has well defined behaviour).

 — use static analysis tools that identify conditions that can result in undefined behaviour;

-— when developing coding guidelines for a specific language all constructs that have undefined behaviour, document for each construct the situations where the set of possible behaviours can vary.

 To avoid the vulnerability or mitigate its ill effects, organizations can:

 — when developing coding guidelines for a specific language, document all constructs that have undefined behaviour.

+NOTE 2 The items on this list can be classified by the extent to which the behaviour is likely to have some critical impact on the external behaviour of a program (the criticality can vary between different implementations, for example, whether conversion between object and function pointers has well defined behaviour).

 Implications for language design and evolution

 In future language design and evolution activities, language designers should consider: